-Alongside other treatment methods, diet is an important part of managing Crohn’s disease.
-Some people with Crohn’s disease may benefit from reducing their intake of dietary fiber.
-This type of food is hard to digest and may aggravate symptoms, especially during a flare.
+Dietary plans are important for managing Crohn’s disease.
+Some people may benefit from reducing dietary fiber intake.
+Fiber can be hard to digest and may aggravate symptoms, especially during a flare.

 Although dietary factors cannot cure or cause Crohn’s disease, they can affect its symptoms, especially during a flare.